Can local particle filters beat the curse of dimensionality?: Main result and discussion

 \subsubsection{Mixing assumptions and the ergodicity threshold}

-The basic assumption of Theorem \ref{thm:main} is that the local transition densities are bounded above and below:
+The basic assumption of Theorem~\ref{thmm:main} is that the local transition densities are bounded above and below:

 This is a local counterpart of the mixing assumptions that are routinely employed in the analysis of particle filters \cite{CMR05,DG01}.
-The global mixing assumption $\varepsilon \le p(x,z) \le\varepsilon^{-1}$ would imply that the underlying Markov chain is strongly ergodic (in the sense that its transition kernel is a strict contraction with respect to the total variation distance) and is often used to establish the stability property of the filter; this is essential to obtain a time-uniform bound on the particle filter error, see section \ref{sec:errdecomp} below.
-The local mixing assumption $\varepsilon \le p^v(x,z^v) \le \varepsilon^{-1}$ employed here should similarly be viewed as a local ergodicity assumption on the model.
+The global mixing assumption $\varepsilon\le p(x,z) \le\varepsilon^{-1}$ would imply that the underlying Markov chain is strongly ergodic (in the sense that its transition kernel is a strict contraction with respect to the total variation distance) and is often used to establish the stability property of the filter; this is essential to obtain a time-uniform bound on the particle filter error.
+See Section~\ref{sec:errdecomp} below.
+The local mixing assumption $\varepsilon\le p^v(x,z^v) \le\varepsilon^{-1}$ employed here should similarly be viewed as a local ergodicity assumption on the model.

-It is well known that strong mixing assumptions of this type impose some constraints on the underlying model.
-In particular, strong mixing assumptions often require a compact state space: in a noncompact state space the likelihood ratio $p(x,z)/p(x',z)$ is typically unbounded as $|z|\to\infty$ (this is readily verified in linear Gaussian models, for example), while $\varepsilon \le p(x,z)\le\varepsilon^{-1}$ would imply that $p(x,z)/p(x',z)$ is uniformly bounded.
-Similarly, the assumptions of Theorem \ref{thm:main} will typically only hold in models whose local state spaces $\bbX^v$ and $\bbY^v$ are compact.
-While qualitative results in this area have been obtained in much more general settings (cf.\ \cite{TvH12} and the references therein), it has proved to be more difficult to obtain quantitative results under assumptions weaker than strong mixing conditions: it remains an open problem, for example, to obtain quantitative time-uniform bounds under mild ergodicity assumptions even for the approximation error of the bootstrap particle filter.
+It is well known that strong mixing assumptions impose some constraints on the underlying model.
+In particular, they typically hold only in a compact state space: in a noncompact state space the likelihood ratio $p(x,z)/p(x',z)$ is typically unbounded as $|z|\to\infty$, while $\varepsilon\le p(x,z)\le\varepsilon^{-1}$ would imply that $p(x,z)/p(x',z)$ is uniformly bounded.
+While qualitative results in this area have been obtained in much more general settings (cf. \cite{TvH12} and the references therein), it has proved to be more difficult to obtain quantitative results under assumptions weaker than strong mixing conditions.
 These technical issues are however unrelated to the problems that arise in high dimension, and we do not address them here.